Best Amazon Prime Day Nintendo Switch deals 2022

-Best Amazon Prime Day Nintendo Switch deals 2022Here are the best Prime Day offers for Nintendo Switch games, accessories and more.
+Best Amazon Prime Day Nintendo Switch deals 2022Welcome to Prime Day day two's best deals for Nintendo Switch games, accessories and more.

-Amazon Prime Day 2022 is underway at last, starting this morning on the 12th of July and will run until the 13th, which means there's a great opportunity to grab a Nintendo Switch console deal and discounted Switch games.
+Amazon Prime Day 2022 has entered its second and final day, which means it's your last day to grab a Nintendo Switch console deal and discounted Switch games.
 Here we're bringing you all the best Prime Day discounts on Switch consoles, games and accessories in this guide.

 With there being three different type of Switch consoles now, it's never been easier to find one to suit your needs and that has a good discount.
 Not to mention the huge list of Switch games you can play that continues to grow.